JuliaLang/julia/doc/src/base/sort.md

 and is used internally by `QuickSort`.

-`QuickSort` is a very fast sorting algorithm with an average-case time complexity of O(n log n).
-Since Julia 1.9, `QuickSort` is stable, i.e., elements considered equal will remain in the same order.
-Notice that O(n²) is worst-case complexity, but it gets vanishingly unlikely as the pivot selection is randomized in Julia v1.9.
+`QuickSort` is a very fast sorting algorithm with an average-case time complexity of O(n log n). `QuickSort` is stable, i.e., elements considered equal will remain in the same order.
+Notice that O(n²) is worst-case complexity, but it gets vanishingly unlikely as the pivot selection is randomized.

 `PartialQuickSort(k::OrdinalRange)` is similar to `QuickSort`, but the output array is only sorted in the range of `k`.
 For example: